Cork factory Tour at Novacortica – Algarve

 All the cork bark is harvested by hand – a craftsmanship that is becoming more and more forgotten.
 Ok, so let’s go back a bit and tell you how this whole process is made…

 It starts with planting trees.
-After 25 years it is time for the first harvest.
-That first harvest is in bad quality and is not good for making wine corks.
-So the bark is grinded and used as building material.
+After 25 years, it is time for the first harvest.
+That first harvest is of bad quality and is not good for making wine corks.
+So the bark is ground and used as building material.

 Numbers on the trees all over Portugal